Microscope image showing gene delivery to spiral ganglion neurons

 Kolb Laboratory

 The Kolb Lab is devoted to the understanding of molecular pathways that, when altered, result in diseases of the motor neuron.
 They are particularly interested in alterations in RNA metabolism that result in neurological diseases.
-The mechanisms of spinal muscular atrophy and of distal hereditary neuropathies are current foci for biochemical and cell-based investigation.
+The molecular mechanisms of spinal muscular atrophy and of amyotrophic lateral sclerosis (ALS) are current foci for biochemical and cell-based investigation.
 Their long-term goals are to determine the precise mechanisms that cause motor neuron diseases, including sporadic amyotrophic lateral sclerosis, and to develop small molecule and/or gene-based therapies for these diseases.

 Orfila Laboratory